Museum of World War II in Kyiv

-Duration: 2,5 hours
+Duration: 2 hours

-During the war were mobilised nearly 7 million Ukrainians, representing 23% of the personnel of the Soviet Army Forces.
+Due to its geopolitical and geostrategic position Ukraine was one of the main springboards of the front.
+During the war were mobilized nearly 7 million Ukrainians, representing 23% of the personnel of the Soviet Army Forces.